TheKurgan/Ktech/README.md

 # Ktech
 This mod adds a few weapons and items from Star Trek and Star Wars, as well as a couple of new and original SciFi weapons like a Space missile and a super powerful Rail gun.
+These parts are super OP, and are meant for pure unadulterated fun and destruction!

 Star Trek: